thenicktorres/thenicktorres/README.md

 ### 📚 Fun Facts
 -  I have a German Shepherd
--  I am from Atlanta but consider Goiania, Brazil to be home
+-  I am from Georgia but consider Brazil to be home
--  I love soccer and played it all my life
+-  I love soccer and played it since I was 6
 -  Hobbies: Gym, soccer, ✝️, cooking, hiking, lego building

 ---